Hindu astrology: Zodiac

+Unlike Western astrology, Hindu astrology usually disregards Uranus (which rules Aquarius), Neptune (which rules Pisces), and Pluto (which rules Scorpio).

 Nakṣhatras, or lunar mansions

 The nakshatras or lunar mansions are 27 equal divisions of the night sky used in Hindu astrology, each identified by its prominent star(s).

 Historical (medieval) Hindu astrology enumerated either 27 or 28 nakṣatras.
 In modern astrology, a rigid system of 27 nakṣatras is generally used, each covering 13° 20′ of the ecliptic.
 The missing 28th nakshatra is Abhijeeta.
 Each nakṣatra is divided into equal quarters or padas of 3° 20′.
-Of greatest importance is the Abhiśeka Nakṣatra, which is held as king over the other nakṣatras.
-Worshipping and gaining favour over this nakṣhatra is said to give power to remedy all the other nakṣatras, and is of concern in predictive astrology and mitigating Karma.

-The junction of two rashis as well as Nakshatras is known as Gandanta.
+The junction of two Râshis as well as Nakshatras is known as Gandanta.